 Professional Development for Postdoctoral Fellows

 The postdoctoral program at NYU School of Medicine provides opportunities for you to develop your professional acumen as you prepare for the rigors of the job market.
-We understand that not all postdocs plan to become academics or scientists, and we offer professional development courses and workshops to help you become a well-rounded job applicant.
+We understand that not all postdocs plan to become academics or scientists, and as one of 17 academic medical centers to receive grant funding from the National Institutes of Health Broadening Experiences in Scientific Training (NIH BEST) awards program, we offer professional development courses and workshops on career planning, communication skills, negotiating, and conflict management to help you become a well-rounded job applicant.

 In partnership with NYU, our National Institutes of Health–sponsored Scientific Training Enhancement Program (NYU-STEP) helps postdoctoral fellows and graduate students develop the skills they need to set and reach career goals, while shortening the amount of time spent in training.